A walking tour around the city of the architectural and public art heritage. With grateful thanks to my colleague Nevil Hopkins.

 Gold Arts – 1 North Street/88 East St. Sir Hugh Casson, 1962

 On a sensitive site on the corner of North and East Streets and overlooking the Cross.
 Built in 1960 as Lennard’s shoe shop on the site of their earlier building which almost collapsed and had to be shored up as a matter of urgency.
-Possibly not so inspired as the Sir Basil Spence influenced Co-op building further up North Street (see Lakeland Ltd)
+Possibly not as inspired as the Sir Basil Spence influenced Co-op building further up North Street (see Lakeland Ltd)

 Former Boots – In-house Architects dept for Timothy Whites & Taylors, 1935